ojoanalogo/Mango/README.md

 ## ❓ How to use

-To clone and run this server template, you'll need [Git](https://git-scm.com) and [NodeJS](https://nodejs.org/es/)
+To clone and run this server template, you'll need [Git](https://git-scm.com) and [NodeJS](https://nodejs.org/es/) MySQL is also needed (or change the database driver in database.ts file, check [TypeORM](https://github.com/typeorm/typeorm) documentation for a how-to)

 ```bash
 # Clone this repository